-We are now open and able to take bookings.
+We are closed at the moment due to the Wales country-wide lockdown.
 We are following all of the Welsh Government advice and updating our procedures as this advice evolves.
 There are changes to our level of service.
 The main changes can be viewed here.

 So, dust of your walking boots and head to Barmouth.
 Most maps are able to be printed from the online webpage or just pop into the the Tourist Information Centre at Barmouth train station and the staff will be able to assist you!
 Also, we have a selction of maps in our B&B that you are most welcome to borrow.